-3. MPED400 — a more up to date device with magnetic stripe and EMV card support.
+3. MPED400: a more up to date device with magnetic stripe and EMV card support.
 It can connect via Bluetooth or serial port.

-The part of the time and materials application that is responsible for card payment processing acts like an adapter between PED and Payment Gateway, converting the PED messages in proprietary format to ISO 8583 format that is used by Payment Gateway, and vice versa.
-The development of generic PED interface unifies and simplifies new device support and also allows easy PED interchange.
+The part of the time and materials application that is responsible for card payment processing acts like an adapter between PED and Payment Gateway, converting the PED messages in a proprietary format to ISO 8583 format that is used by Payment Gateway, and vice versa.
+The development of a generic PED interface unifies and simplifies new device support and also allows easy PED interchange.